Connect your data to Atlassian Analytics

 Set default values to select when you open the dashboard

 After you’ve created your “Dropdown” control, you’ll need to connect it to a chart to start using it to filter.
-You can do this by using its corresponding dashboard variable in a query.
+Depending on how you created the control, you can either automatically connect it to all new and existing charts on the dashboard or manually connect it to a chart.

 You can also connect controls in other Visual SQL steps.
 Learn more about connecting controls outside of a query.